campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-10-14-15-38-54
+- Added module LoadingM to replace loading.php.
+- Added URL_ROOT_BOX to URL_ROOT_FILES for files like PDFs, not in the database URL_ROOT_BUCKET.
+- Fixed a bug in xanDoProgressContinue when trying to set spinnerTitle when staying in the same window.
+- Updated ContactMT/do-print.php to use Limits and Offsets to save memory. mPDF conversions are slower than expected.

 2025-10-12-16-06-43
 - Updated xanDoProgress New Window option to flow better for the user.
 Before it was click, run function and optionally open a new window.
 Now it is click, run function and optionally open a new window, THEN run the functionContinue in the new window.
 Now when opening the new window, progress can be shown.
 - Updated xanDoProgress Loading, now uses the module LoadingM instead of loading.php.
 This keeps the interface similar except for the larger progress bar info.